 Schema is a markup language that allows search engines to better understand the information on your site.
 It helps search engines know where you are located, the hours you operate, dates of events, etc. It also helps search engines understand what products you sell and which images go with which products.
 If done correctly, this greatly helps your site’s organic search results.

+For example, adding JobPost schema to your pages with job ads helps search engines understand the content of the page and show your page’s job post as a rich result.
 Google offers a great schema checker tool.
 Enter your website into the checker to see if you have any structured data on your site.

 19. Automatic Website Backup